soundstep/abstraction-task-tracker/README.md

 - Oakom
 - Shadecast

-Their SDK works differently, we need to be able to use the two systems and switch between them.
+Their SDK works differently, we need to be able to use the two libraries, switch between them, but we will never use both at the same time.

 Create a new [API](https://en.wikipedia.org/wiki/API), in terms of client code / interface (not a backend API), so that we can use the two external tracking libraries in our applications in a manner that is using the [abstraction principle](https://en.wikipedia.org/wiki/Abstraction_principle_(computer_programming)).